gasolin/saihubot/README.md

 ### Bootstrap Saihubot

-Clone the project then include the `saihubot.js` in your html file with a div tag for message history and the input field:
+Clone the project then includes the `saihubot.js` in your HTML file with a div tag for message history and the input field:

 ```html
 <body>